Clad3815/ai-function-helper/tests/api_responses.md

       "day": 4,
       "activities": [
         {
-          "time": "09:00",
+          "time": "10:00",
-          "activity": "Visit the Edo-Tokyo Museum",
+          "activity": "Visit to the Edo-Tokyo Museum",
-          "description": "Learn about Tokyo's history from the Edo period to modern times at this fascinating museum."
+          "description": "Learn about Tokyo's history from the Edo period to modern times."
         },
         {
-          "time": "12:00",
+          "time": "13:00",
-          "activity": "Lunch at Tsukiji Outer Market",
+          "activity": "Lunch at a Tempura Restaurant",
-          "description": "Enjoy fresh seafood and other local delicacies at the Tsukiji Outer Market."
+          "description": "Enjoy crispy and delicious tempura at a renowned restaurant."
         },
         {
-          "time": "14:00",
+          "time": "15:00",
-          "activity": "Odaiba",
-          "description": "Explore the futuristic Odaiba district, known for its shopping, entertainment, and technology attractions."
+          "activity": "Walk through Asakusa and Senso-ji Temple", "description": "Explore the historic Asakusa district and visit Tokyo's oldest temple."
         },
         {
           "time": "18:00",
           "activity": "Dinner at a Yakiniku Restaurant",
-          "description": "Savor grilled meat at a popular yakiniku restaurant."
+          "description": "Grill your own meat at a popular Japanese BBQ restaurant."
         }
       ]
     },